This old fashioned Apple Tart with Apricot Glaze Recipe uses fresh apples, premade pie crust and brushed with warm apricot preserves.

 Slice, serve.
 Enjoy!

-For more delicious fruit desserts, be sure to check out Wisconsin Homemaker’s Recipe Section.
+For more delicious fruit desserts be sure to check out Wisconsin Homemaker’s Recipe Section and these family favorites:

 Old Fashioned Apple Tart with Apricot Glaze

 - 1 9 inch refrigerated pie crust ( I prefer Pillsbury’s)